hud-sonq/CalApp/README.md

 # CalApp

-just trying to make a calendar app in kivy
+I'm trying to make a micro-scheduling app that makes it easy to transition from one event to the next.